ChemImageCorp/innotescus-webhook-example/README.md

 # Innotescus Webhook Sample

-This is a simple flask app which demonstrates how to verify authenticity of webhook messages sent by Innotescus.
+This is a simple flask app which demonstrates how to construct and verify the signature included in webhook messages sent by Innotescus.

 ## Quickstart